-Especially when everything seems to be a trigger for your skin to start greasing.
-But although challenging, it is by no means impossible.
+Especially when everything seems to be a trigger for your skin to start greasing, but although challenging, it is by no means impossible.

 However, while oily skin looks like it is a problem created by the skin, there might be something more to it, so let’s take a look at some of the things that can be the main cause of the overproduction of sebum.

-The main trigger for this condition may believe it or not be poor hydration, and it’s simple:
+The main trigger for this condition may, believe it or not, be poor hydration, and it’s simple:

-Low water intake triggers our system into detecting the problem, and the sebaceous glands are immediately thrown into overwork, producing sebum to compensate the hydration our skin might be missing.
+Low water intake triggers our system into detecting the problem, and the sebaceous glands are immediately thrown into overwork, producing sebum to compensate for the hydration our skin might be missing.

 Think of it like this: You are only one big bottle of water away from having well-hydrated skin.

-Many skin concerns address an imbalanced diet that is bad on eating greasy foods or eating too much sugar, which can lead to not only having oily skin but also acne, sallow skin, dull complexion…etc.
+Many skin concerns address an imbalanced diet that is bad for eating greasy foods or eating too much sugar, which can lead to not only having oily skin but also acne, sallow skin, dull complexion…etc.

 You may want to remember that having your fruits and greens daily will indeed help the overall health of your skin.